julemai/calibration-strategies/README.md

 ## Generate figures
 The script to produce the figures is `plot.sh`.
-Please select the figure you want to produce in the first lines of that scipts by setting `dofigXX=1` to 1.
+Please select the figure you want to produce in the first lines of that scripts by setting `dofigXX=1` to 1.
 If `dofigXX=0` the figure will not be produced.
 The figues will be placed in `figures/` after creation.